 Location:

-Answer: The provisions of Proposition 19 apply to all 58 counties beginning on and after April 1, 2021.
+Answer: The provisions of Proposition 19 apply to all 58 counties in California.

 Thus, a base year value from an original primary residence may be transferred to a replacement primary residence that is located anywhere in California.